the-oneacct-export-project/oneacct-export/README.md

 The important thing is to set the same queue name in both OneacctExport and Sidekiq configuration files.
 OneacctExport is currently supporting adding jobs to only one queue.

 ###Configure RPC connection
-RPC connection for OpenNebula can be configured in three ways:
+RPC connection for OpenNebula can be configured in two ways:

 * Via OneacctExport configuration file, option xml_rpc and its suboptions
 * Via Opennebula configuration mechanism: